melipass/lastfm-to-markdown/README.md

 The cron job is scheduled to run once a day because Last.fm's API updates weekly chart data daily at 00:00, it's useless to make more than 1 request per day because you'll get the same information back every time.
 You can manually run the workflow in case Last.fm's API was down at the time, going to the Actions tab in your repository.

 ## 🚧 To do
-* Allow users to choose the image size and image count for the album covers.
+* Allow users to choose the image size for the album covers.
-* Feel free to send a PR for anything you believe would be useful.
+* Feel free to open an issue or send a pull request for anything you believe would be useful.